Duality results for Iterated Function Systems with a general family of branches: Entropy and pressure

-We call $\pi$ the holonomic probability associated to the pair $c,\alpha$.
-If $c$ is not normalized there exists a unique normalized $\overline{c}$ associated to $c$ (following the above discussion) and the holonomic probability associated to $c$ will be (by convention) the same holonomic probability associated to $\overline{c}$ .
+We denote $\pi$ the holonomic probability associated to the pair $c$ and $\alpha$.
+If $c$ is not normalized then there is a unique normalized function $\overline{c}$ associated to $c$ (following the above discussion) and the holonomic probability associated to $c$ will be (by convention) the holonomic probability associated to $\overline{c}$ .